 The following set up allows your risk management table to be used to group mitigation actions from the development project(s) and verification actions from the verification projects.
 Different actions that link to risks provide the necessary division and flexibility in the projects and in the reporting that you may need later.
 If you prefer to group all issues from different projects together, use JIRA Agile boards or queries.

-It is possible to get a full audit trail of the Risk project and its risks from JIRA by exporting issues and their Activity Logs.
-Follow the JIRA documentation to do this.
+It is also possible to get a full audit trail of the Risk project and its risks from Jira by exporting issues and their Activity Logs.
+Follow the Jira documentation to do this.

 It is possible to import new risks to risk projects from other systems.
 If you have not yet added any issue to your project, then quick links to risk/issue import are available.
 If you choose to import risks from other systems (e.g. csv file, excel, other issue management systems), please follow the instructions outlined here.